Trans-Tasman telecommunications plans revealed

 Spark first announced its plan to lay the cable in partnership with Vodafone and Telstra in February last year, estimating a $77 million price tag.
 It was rumoured that Telstra had cold feet.

 Designed with a capacity of at least 20 Terabits per second, the new TGA system will offer low-latency connectivity across the Tasman Sea, between Raglan,and Narrabeen, in Australia.
 The system will provide an alternative route for trans-Tasman traffic, significantly improving New Zealand's international connectivity, as well as strengthening links into fast-growing Asian markets.
-The cable will provide an alternative link to data centres that have either already been build or are expected to be opened in Austaralia by Microsoft, Google and Amazon.
+The cable will provide an alternative link to data centers that have either already been build or are expected to be opened in Austaralia by Microsoft, Google and Amazon.

 Alcatel-Lucent (then as Alcatel), deployed TASMAN 2, the first fibre cable connecting New Zealand with Australia in 1991.
 Alcatel-Lucent also deployed Southern Cross Cable.

-Simon Moutter, managing director of Spark New Zealand and Russell Stanners, CEO of Vodafone New Zealand, says “TGA will further strengthen reliable ultra-broadband connectivity in Australasia for a growing range of applications, including cloud computing, data centre applications, content delivery, government and enterprise services.
+Simon Moutter, managing director of Spark New Zealand and Russell Stanners, CEO of Vodafone New Zealand, says “TGA will further strengthen reliable ultra-broadband connectivity in Australasia for a growing range of applications, including cloud computing, data center applications, content delivery, government and enterprise services.

 “Additionally, it will enable a significant improvement in the robustness of New Zealand’s international connectivity with the rest of the world, by delivering this high capacity alternative route.”